Three Unexpected Places that Can Develop Unattractive Spider Veins

 Spider veins can develop in the feet just like other parts of the body.
 If spider veins are not reduced, they could develop into varicose veins which are enlarged, twisted veins that frequently develop in the feet.
 For many, they are simply a cosmetic concern, but for others, the veins can cause aching pain and discomfort and potentially indicate more serious circulatory problems.

 According to the American College of Phlebology, up to 50 percent of American women have varicose veins or a related venous disorder.
 The good news is that there is effective, non-invasive therapy that will help treat spider veins and varicose veins.

 At Vein Clinics of America’s state-of-the-art facilities, physicians provide diagnosis and treatment of both medical and cosmetic venous issues.
 Importantly, we place a priority on patient comfort.
-We use the most advanced, minimally invasive techniques to treat spider veins and varicose veins, with an emphasis on prevention of pain.
+We use the most advanced, minimally invasive techniques to treat spider veins and varicose veins, with an emphasis on the prevention of pain.